Parveenkaur0203/terraform-azure-akv/README.md

 ## Notes

+- **Key Vault SKU**:
-The Key Vault's SKU is predefined as Standard and cannot be altered in this module.
-Modify the main.tf file if Premium SKU is required.
+  - The Key Vault's SKU is predefined as `Standard` and cannot be altered in this module.
+  - If you require `Premium` SKU, modify the `main.tf` file directly.

+- **RBAC Authorization**:
-RBAC is enabled for this Key Vault by default (enable_rbac_authorization = true).
+  - Role-Based Access Control (RBAC) is enabled for this Key Vault by default.
+  - This is achieved via the configuration `enable_rbac_authorization = true`.